programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 ```

 This command is made up of the following parameters:
-- **`SPARK_SUBMIT_ARGS`** passes some configuration parameters to `spark`, the library that takes care of parallel execution of processes.
+- **`SPARK_SUBMIT_ARGS`** passes some configuration parameters to Spark, the library that takes care of parallel execution of processes.
     - `--master local[10]`: `local` means we are running Spark in single machine-mode; `[10]` specifies the number of workers (or threads, in this specific case) over which processes should be distributed (`local [*]` will make use of the maximum number of threads);
     - `--executor-memory 4G`: The equivalent of the maximum heap size when running a regular JAVA application.
-It's the amount of memory that `spark` allocates to each executor.
+It's the amount of memory that Spark allocates to each executor.
     - `--conf spark.local.dir=/scratch/matteo/spark-tmp/`: A directory where Spark stores temporary data.
 When working with large datasets, it is important to specify a location with sufficient free disk space.
 - **`--schema-path`**: Specifies the path to the JSON schema describing the input data to be ran through Passim (see section ["Custom JSON format"](#custom-json-format) for more information about how to generate such schema).
 - **`impresso/data/*.jsonl.bz2`**: Specifies the input files (i.e. all files contained in `impresso/data/` with `.jsonl.bz2` in the file name);